vg126/OneBrowser/One Browser to Rule Them All.md

 Proactive bottleneck identification that monitors context and surfaces requirements automatically.
 The system anticipates user needs and presents actionable notifications before workflow interruptions occur.

 ### **Indian Subsumption Model**
-Invisible integration of new features \"as if they were always there\" - absorbing capabilities without violent displacement or interface disruption.
+Invisible integration of new features "as if they were always there" - absorbing capabilities without violent displacement or interface disruption.

 ### **Perpetual Chat Paradigm**
 Continuous context evolution where every interaction becomes permanent system memory without traditional model retraining.
 Context accumulates intelligently across all sessions.